zamronypj/snippet/README.md

 # snippet
-Code snippet sharing web application

-This is a code snippet web application written in PHP usng Laravel 5.2.
+This is a code snippet sharing web application written in PHP using Laravel 5.2.
 It is inspired by <a href="http://pastebin.com">http://pastebin.com</a>

 ##Installation
 <ul>
- <li>Create a virtual host on your web server then point public directory to virtual host document root.</li>
+ <li>Create a virtual host on your web server then point `public` directory as Document Root.</li>
  <li>From shell run `php artisan app:key` to generate application key (see APP_KEY in .env file)</li>
  <li>Create a MySQL database and user that has priviledge to basic CRUD, and create table.</li>
  <li>Edit .env file and change DB_HOST, DB_DATABASE, DB_USERNAME, DB_PASSWORD according to your database configuration.</li>